MGCodesandStats/hotel-modelling/articles/naive_bayes.md

 weighted avg       0.62      0.48      0.41     79330
 ```

 We see that recall for class 1 is down slightly to **92%**, while f1-score accuracy comes in at **48%**.

-Clearly, there is a tradeoff between higher recall and overall higher accuracy.
+Clearly, there is a trade-off between higher recall and overall higher accuracy.
 Given that most entries in the dataset are 0 (non-cancellations), it stands to reason that a model with an overall high accuracy rate would perform quite well in predicting the non-cancellations, but poorly at predicting the 1 entries (cancellations).

 For instance, when an SVM was run on this dataset, the following results were obtained: